eegli/tinyparse/readme.md

 ### Good to know when parsing strings

 - `-` is a reserved prefix.
 Any string that starts with `-` will be treated as a flag and not a flag argument.
 Passing arguments such as `["--password", "-x8ap!"]` results in undefined behavior
+- If you really need to parse a value that starts with `-`, consider reading it from a file instead.
+This is a little less convenient but works for any value
 - Later values will overwrite earlier values. `["--password", "abc", "--password", "xyz"]` will parse to `password: "xyz"`

 ## More examples